 - When the file has downloaded, locate it and place it in the folder that you set up for this lab.

-Download and install Google Earth on your computer
+Download, Install, and Launch Google Earth on your computer

-- Access the Google Earth download page to download and install the free version of Google Earth for your operating system.
+- If your computer doesn't have Google Earth installed, download and install the free program.
+Access the Google Earth download page then download and install the free version of Google Earth for your operating system.

 - Launch Google Earth by double-clicking its icon or choosing it from the Programs list under the Start menu.

 - In Google Earth's menu panel on the left, under the Layers list, check the box in front of Borders and Labels to turn this layer on.
-At the bottom of the Layer list, click the More check box and select the Water Body Outlines.×
+At the bottom of the Layers list, click the More check box and select the Water Body Outlines.

-- Minimize your Google Earth program and return to your Internet browser to access and download the Biomes and Climate KMZ file.
-(The process is described in the next step.)
+- Minimize your Google Earth program and return to your desktop or documents folder to open and view the Biomes and Climate KMZ file, which you downloaded earlier.

 Explore the global topography